 1952

-The purchase price of the building is $15,000.
+• The purchase price of the building is $15,000.
 Obtaining a mortgage for the balance is the next challenge.
 Local lending institutions view the young theatrical group a poor risk.
-But a theatre patron who is the Managing Secretary of a Savings & Loan persuades them to make the loan.
-There is never a missed or late payment.
+But a theatre patron who sat on the Board of Directors of a local Savings & Loan persuades them to make the loan.
+Records show there was is never a missed or late payment.

 1954

-Two Dressing Rooms and Set Storage Room are added to the building.
+• At cost of $3,000, two Dressing Rooms and a small storage area are added to the building.

 1955

-Air-conditioning is added to the building.
-This allows for summer productions.
+• Air-conditioning is added to the building.
+This allows for summer productions and a schedule of at least six productions per year.

 1960